The aims of Herefordshire and Worcestershire Local Maternity and Neonatal System are to introduce:

-Fay has led the implementation of the Local Maternity System since its inception in March 2017.
+Fay has led the implementation of the Local Maternity and Neonatal System since its inception in March 2017.

 Fay has worked in the NHS for 43 years working mainly in Acute teaching hospitals leading women and children’s services.
 Latterly Fay has held Board positions as Director of Nursing and Midwifery in an Acute Hospital , Primary Care Trust and NHS England local and area teams.
 As the West Midlands Darzi lead for maternity services, Fay led major reconfiguration and transformational service changes.

 Cathy’s professional background is in nursing and midwifery.
 She spent many years as a community midwife before moving to leadership roles within women and children’s services both in the West Midlands and London.
 Her passion is high quality maternity and newborn care for families that are delivered by staff with the skills and knowledge they need.
 Cathy has worked with the LMNS since its beginnings and believes it will drive improvements in care for mothers, babies and families.

 She lives in Worcestershire, where she is currently renovating an old house and enjoys spending time with her grandchildren.

 Elaine qualified as a registered children’s nurse in 2006, choosing to progress her career in neonatal intensive care.
 She began her career as a newly qualified staff nurse on the neonatal unit at Birmingham Women’s hospital before moving to Worcestershire Royal Hospital in 2007.
 Whilst working on the neonatal unit she completed her neonatal intensive care course and became a junior sister in 2009.
 Elaine moved to Wye Valley NHS Trust in 2016 to take up her first management role as Ward Manger of the Special Care Baby Unit.